dzhus/blog/posts/2018-09-17-best-programming-language.md

 # Which programming language is the best?

-The best programming language is the one you know.
+The best programming language is the one that you know.